ryandejaegher/novela-hugo-starter/content/articles/squarespace-tutorials/color-overlay-for-squarespace-background-video.md

 2. Change the **`background`** to match your brand colors
 3. Experiment with the **`mix-blend-modes`** to see how it affects the color overlay.
 You can examples of the various blend modes in the Codepen below.

+But the challenge with video is that unless the video was made to match your brand and color's, it may not fit with the rest of your design.
+The video background may also make it difficult to read text that's overlaid on the banner.

+Let's change that with a quick CSS class that will give you a custom color overlay to help tie the video in with your brand colors.

+Just follow these steps

+1. Add the code to your Custom CSS (Design -> Custom CSS) in Squarespace
+2. Change the **`background`** to match your brand colors
+3. Experiment with the **`mix-blend-modes`** to see how it affects the color overlay.
+You can examples of the various blend modes in the Codepen below.

+But the challenge with video is that unless the video was made to match your brand and color's, it may not fit with the rest of your design.
+The video background may also make it difficult to read text that's overlaid on the banner.

+Let's change that with a quick CSS class that will give you a custom color overlay to help tie the video in with your brand colors.

+Just follow these steps

+1. Add the code to your Custom CSS (Design -> Custom CSS) in Squarespace
+2. Change the **`background`** to match your brand colors
+3. Experiment with the **`mix-blend-modes`** to see how it affects the color overlay.
+You can examples of the various blend modes in the Codepen below.

 ```css
 .sqs-video-background:after {
     content:'';